-If PetRelocation is managing your move, your relocation coordinator can book your pet’s flight, manage the check-in and customs clearance as well as track your pet on their journey with the use of their individual air waybill number.
+If PetRelocation is managing your move, your relocation coordinator can book your pet’s flight, manage the check-in and customs clearance, and track your pet on their journey using their air waybill number.

 Excess baggage/ in-cabin

-If you are traveling across the United States and your pet is a snub-nosed breed or in need of an extra-large crate, flying may not be an option.
-PetRelocation offers long-distance drives for pets that are not accepted to travel by air, like Guinivere who recently moved by ground from Wisconsin to Florida.
+If you travel across the United States and your pet is a snub-nosed breed or needs an extra-large crate, flying may not be an option.
+PetRelocation offers long-distance drives for pets not accepted to travel by air, like Guinivere who recently moved by ground from Wisconsin to Florida.

 What if my pet is small enough to fly in-cabin?

 Note: regulations vary by airline.
-Make sure to check with your carrier of choice to ensure your dog meets the requirements for in-cabin pet travel!
+Check with your carrier of choice to ensure your dog meets the requirements for in-cabin pet travel!